 Doodling is a type of sketching that is usually done without any planning or forethought.
 It is often used as a way to relax and let your mind wander.

-Doodles can be anything from simple shapes to more complex images.
+Doodles can be anything from simple shapes to easy drawings or more complex images.
 You can use any medium you like for doodling, but pens and markers are often used as they are quick and easy to use.

 Doodling can be a great way to unwind after a long day or to take a break from work.
 So, next time you’re feeling stressed, grab a pen and paper and start doodling!